Eric Neely enters his seventh season as Babson’s head women’s volleyball coach in 2017.

-Neely came to Babson after a brilliant six-year career as head volleyball coach at Ursuline Academy in nearby Dedham.
-During his tenure, Ursuline went 94-40 and won four South sectional Championships.
-Neely was named Boston Globe Coach of the Year in 2008 after leading the program to a 20-2 mark and one of its two league titles under his guidance.
+Neely came to Babson after a successful six-year tenure as the head volleyball coach at Ursuline Academy in nearby Dedham.
+He was selected as the Boston Globe coach of the Year in 2008, and his teams won four sectional titles while going 94-40 during his tenure.

 |2014||27-9||9-1||NCAA Tournament -Second Round, NEWMAC Tournament Champions|